-First stop is Place Saint- François.
+The first stop is Place Saint-Francois.
 Notice the 52 golden name plaques on the ground.
 Believe it or not, these are the names of the children born on the full moon in 1998 (not joking here).
 You also have two water fountains to fill your water bottles (yes all water is drinkable – unless noted).
-The church that sits in the center dates back to the 12th century, and now hosts numerous classical music and organ concerts.
-Place Saint -Francois is also one of central hubs for buses, most, if not all, will have a transit stop through here.
+The church that sits in the center dates back to the 12th century and now hosts numerous classical music and organ concerts.
+Place Saint-Francois is also one of the central hubs for buses, most, if not all, will have a transit stop through here.

 2. Place de la Palud

 Then head down crossing Rue Centrale and head back up to Place de La Palud; the main square of Lausanne’s Old Town.
 If you get lost, follow the music and stop at your third fountain (of the 366 public fountains in Lausanne) the musical clock will give you a little animated local history.
-The music is played everyday and every hour on the hour between 9h -19h.
-The fountain of justice, one of the oldest that stands and dates back to 1327 when it was just made out of wood.
+The music is played every day and every hour on the hour between 9h -19h.
+The Fountain of Justice, is one of the oldest stands and dates back to 1327 when it was just made out of wood.
 Fun fact: this is just a copy, the original statue is being conserved in the historical museum.